When to visit the vet?

 Symptoms

-In addition, some cats may show signs of Heart failure, such as Respiratory distress, Cough, or an increased respiratory rate.
-These symptoms are caused by the impairment of heart function caused by the Inflammatory conditions of the heart valves.
+In addition, some cats may show signs of heart failure, such as Respiratory distress, Cough, or an increased respiratory rate.
+These symptoms result from the impairment of heart function caused by the inflammation of the heart valves.

-In some cases, specific sounds, known as heart murmurs, can also be detected during auscultation with a stethoscope.
+In some cases, specific sounds, known as heart murmurs, can be detected during auscultation with a stethoscope.
 These sounds are caused by turbulent blood flow through the affected heart valves.

 Diagnosis